Abandoned & Little-Known Airfields:

 The former Bemis airfield was labeled "Landing Field (Abandoned)" on the 1971 USGS topo map.

-The cleared area of the airfield was depicted, but unlabled, on the 1981 USGS topo map,
+The cleared area of Bemiss Field was depicted, but unlabeled, on the 1981 USGS topo map,

 which also showed the property be within the Grand Bay Wildlife Management Area.

-the remains of Bemiss' two 5,000' paved runways still existed in quite good condition.
+As seen in a 1993 USGS aerial view looking northwest, the remains of Bemiss Field's two 5,000' paved runways still existed in quite good condition.

 There did not appear to be any buildings remaining at the site.